umasme/2025-2026/embeded-low level-electrical/2025-2026/PCBs_schematics/ASME UM High current board EDIT HERE/README.md

   * Linear 3.3 V regulator (not required for current system architecture).

 ## PCB design considerations:
-* Followed the IPC-2221-compliant power plane optimization
+* Followed the IPC-2221-compliant power plane optimization for high current power copper pours.
 * Follwed the recommeded layout from the data sheets of DC DC converter.
-You can find through this link [https://www.diodes.com/datasheet/download/AP64502Q.pdf]
+You can find through this link [https://www.diodes.com/datasheet/download/AP64502Q.pdf].
+* Used the Power Analayzer Tool in Altium for optimizing the design for high current requirement removeing all bottlenecks as you see here

 ## Design Objectives
 * **Reliability:** Consistent operation under high-current and transient conditions.